jonasmalacofilho/post-clock/README.md

 ## Manual installation

 Because post-clock requires the `CAP_SYS_RAWIO` capability to run, it generally shouldn't be installed in a user-writable location.
-This unfortunately also means that `cargo install post-clock` isn't a good fit.[^3]
+Therefore, simply running `cargo install post-clock` isn't recommended.
+And while it's possible to specify a different installation path, for example with `--root /usr/local/bin`, it would also _build_ post-clock as root, which isn't ideal.

 Instead, the recommended way to manually install post-clock is to clone the repository at the latest release tag, build with cargo, and copy the resulting executable to the desired location: